 The Spiral Periodic Table

-Spiral Periodic Table by Robert Harrison
+Spiral Periodic Table by Robert W. Harrison

-1. Introduction: The Grid Versus The Process
+1. Introduction: The Grid Versus the Process

 The grid says: “Here are 118 elements arranged by properties.”